 Highlights of the museum include the Obstacle Course, which gets kids moving; the Art Studios, which encourage creativity through the artistic process; and Bay Hall, which offers a child-friendly representation of the Bay Area ports.

 The Lookout Cove is an outdoor exploration area, and the Wave Workshop recreates the Golden Gate Bridge environment and teaches kids about the wind, waves, and beach habitat.

 Address: Fort Baker, 557 McReynolds Road, Sausalito, California

 6. Day Trip to Muir Woods

 This federally protected forest, 14 miles north of Sausalito, is one of the last remnants of the redwoods forests that once covered much of the Northern California coastal valleys.
-Muir Woods contains beautiful, ancient redwood trees, appreciated for their auburn-hued trunks and leafy canopies.
-Wildflowers, bay laurels, and sword ferns also thrive in the shady forest, which is often shrouded by cool, misty fog.
+Muir Woods National Monument is the only remaining "old-growth" forest in the San Francisco Bay Area and one of the few remaining in the world.

-Muir Woods has three miles of well-groomed hiking trails, which may be approached in smaller loop walks.
-Hikers may take the trail from Muir Wood all the way down to Muir Beach, a small sandy beach with camping and picnic areas.
+Muir Woods has six miles of well-groomed hiking trails, which may be approached in smaller loop walks.
+Hikers may take the Redwood Creek Trail from Muir Woods all the way down to Muir Beach, a small sheltered sandy beach with picnic tables and hiking paths overlooking the ocean.
 During the winter (from December to February), visitors sometimes spot migrating whales off the coast of Muir Beach.

-For those seeking an even more secluded retreat in nature, the Green Gulch Farm Zen Center is tucked away on a quiet hillside about three miles from the Muir Woods State Park.
+For those seeking an even more secluded retreat in nature, the Green Gulch Farm Zen Center is tucked away on a quiet hillside about three miles from the Muir Woods National Monument.
 The center has its own small organic farm and offers overnight accommodations, meditation classes, dharma talks, and other programs in the Buddhist tradition.

 7. Marine Mammal Center